Blog

 Exemptions from the CTA

-Reporting Requirements
+Reporting Requirements Under the CTA

 • Foreign Reporting Companies: Non-U.S. entities registered to do business in any U.S. state.

-Who are Beneficial Owners?
+Who Are Beneficial Owners?

-A beneficial owner under the CTA includes any individual who, directly or indirectly, exercises substantial control over a company or owns or controls at least 25% of the company’s ownership interests.
+A beneficial owner is defined as anyone who, directly or indirectly, exercises substantial control over a company or owns at least 25% of the company’s ownership interests.
+It’s not enough to look at a company’s capitalization table; businesses must assess who controls the company on a case-by-case basis.

 Consequences of Non-Compliance

-Legal Challenges
+Recent Updates and Legal Challenges

 Navigating the intricacies of such a transformative law can be daunting, but with the right guidance from an Austin business law firm like Richards Rodriguez & Skeith, you can position your business for success and compliance in the ever-evolving regulatory landscape.